francescomacri/francescomacri/README.md

 I am Francesco Macrì.
 My academic degree in a non-mathematical scientific discipline has equipped me with strong analytical skills and a methodical approach to problem-solving.

-I am a passionate, self-directed learner with a particular focus on the formal sciences, including the formalization of mathematics and software verification.
+I am a passionate, self-directed learner with a particular focus on the formal sciences, including the formalization of mathematics, software verification, and advanced computational and theoretical frameworks.

 I enjoy working independently to explore complex ideas and develop precise, innovative solutions.